 How to use the Dyson Airwrap attachments?

 The biggest learning curve is getting used to the direction of the barrels.
 You get two barrels in the same size because each one has a different direction.
-I usually wrap my finger around the direction of the barrel to visualize what direction the curls will go, but if you put the wrong one on it’s no big deal and you can just go to the other side or switch them.
-If you don’t want to switch the barrel directions, you can also use the airwrap upside down on the opposite side, however I usually just switch out the barrels as I go up my hair in sections.
+I usually wrap my finger around the direction of the barrel to visualize what direction the curls will go, but if you put the wrong one on it’s no big deal.
+You can just go to the other side or switch them.
+If you don’t want to switch the barrel directions, you can also use the airwrap upside down on the opposite side.
+However, I usually just switch out the barrels as I go up my hair in sections.

-Dyson recommends to use the styler with damp hair, however I don’t have any issues curling it with dry hair.
+Dyson recommends using the styler with damp hair.
+However I don’t have any issues curling it with dry hair.
 To help make the curls last and lock in volume, I like to use a volumizing spray before curling.
-This isn’t a must and I don’t use it every time, but if you find the style isn’t lasting try this step!
+This isn’t a must and I don’t use it every time.
+But if you find the style isn’t lasting, try this step!

 dyson airwrap tutorial